-Accommodation outside of the park tends to be of a high quality, consisting of smaller lodges with more personalized service.
+Accommodation outside of the park tends to be of a high quality, consisting of smaller lodges with more a personal service.
 The best I’ve stayed at is Ongava Tented Camp in Ongava Private Game Reserve, which is just a 15 to 20 minute drive from the park’s southern entrance.

 The traditionally-styled tents have en suite bathrooms and verandas, and there’s a waterhole that attracts a variety of endemic birds, such as Hartlaub's francolin and Ruppel’s parrot.
 Game drives and walking safaris are offered here, as well as rhino tracking.